onevcat/Kingfisher/README.md

 #### Options

-Kingfisher will search in cache (both memory and disk) first with the url, if no image found, it will try to download and store the image in the cache.
+Kingfisher will search in cache (both memory and disk) first with the URL, if no image found, it will try to download and store the image in the cache.
 You can change this behavior by passing an option, to let it ignore the cache.

 ```swift
 imageView.kf_setImageWithURL(NSURL(string: "your_image_url")!,